codecygen/037_React-Component_Styling/README.md

 export default Button;
 ```
-Button.modules.css (you have to put .modules. section when renaming otherwise it wont work.)
+Button.module.css (you have to put .modules. section when renaming otherwise it wont work.)

 ```
 .button {